 When financing capital projects, the City has various options.
-It can use general obligation bonds, revenue bonds, certificates of participation, lease revenue bonds and cash to address capital needs:
+It can use General Obligation bonds, Revenue Bonds, Certificates of Participation, Lease Revenue Bonds and cash to address capital needs:

-- General Obligation (GO) Bonds The City uses GO bonds for projects that do not raise revenue, and the bonds are repaid by property tax.
+• General Obligation (GO) Bonds - The City uses GO bonds for projects that do not raise revenue, and the bonds are repaid by property tax.
 These bonds have the highest rating.
 The City Charter limits the amount of GO bonds issued to 3% of the total assessed value of property within the City.
-GO bond approvals must go to voters and require two-thirds approval to pass.
-They are used to finance parks, public health, transportation, and hospitals and are administered by the Controller's Office.
+GO bond approvals must go to voters and requires two-thirds approval to pass.
+They are used to finance parks, public health, transportation, and hospitals, and are administered by the Controller's Office.
 As of June 30, 2017, there were 31 active series with outstanding principle of \$2.1 billion.
-Bonds on the horizon going to the voters include: - November 2018: \$425 million for seawall fortification - November 2019: \$185 million for parks improvements - November 2020: \$290 million for earthquake safety - November 2020: \$300 million for public health - Revenue Bonds The City uses revenue bonds to finance capital projects and acquisitions that generate money, such as airport renovations, and water and sewer expansions.
+Bonds on the horizon going to the voters include:

+o Nov 2018: \$425M for seawall fortification

+o Nov 2019: \$185M for parks improvements

+o Nov 2020: \$290M for earthquake safety

+o Nov 2020: \$300M for public health

+- Revenue Bonds The City uses revenue bonds to finance capital projects and acquisitions that generate money, such as airport renovations, and water and sewer expansions.
 The bonds are paid back from project profits and do not require General Fund outlays.
 These bonds are typically used and administered by enterprise departments.
-As of June 30, 2017, there were \$10.8 billion outstanding in revenue bonds, and over the next 10 years, departments plan to issue \$13 billion more.

-- Certificates of Participation (COPs) COPs are backed by a physical asset in the City's capital portfolio.
+As of June 30, 2017, there is \$10.8 billion outstanding in revenue bonds, and over the next 10 years, departments plan to issue \$13 billion more. - Certificates of Participation (COPs) COPs are backed by a physical asset in the City's capital portfolio.
 COPs are typically used to finance capital projects and acquisitions that provide direct revenue benefit or cost savings (e.g. the City builds a development to get out of existing leases).
 COPs are repaid via money from the General Fund.
 No voter approval is required to issue COPs.
 The 10-year capital plan includes \$963 million of proposed COPs, for projects such as criminal justice infrastructure improvements. - Lease Revenue Bonds The City and departments use lease revenue bonds to finance the purchase or construction of property and equipment.
 Lease revenue bonds are repaid by the rent a lessee (the government agency) pays to use the facility or equipment.
-As of June 2017, the San Francisco Finance Corporation had \$182 million in outstanding lease revenue bonds, and the Airport had \$62 million. - Cash The City uses cash to address urgent capital needs that cannot be addressed or are not being addressed by debt finance.
-In the fiscal year 2017-2018 budget, \$138 million in General Fund cash was allocated for capital improvements and used to improve roads, rights-of-way, parks, facilities and other public infrastructure.
+As of June 2017, the San Francisco Finance Corporation has \$182 million in outstanding Lease Revenue Bonds, and the Airport has \$62 million. - Cash The City uses cash to address urgent capital needs that cannot be addressed or are not being addressed by debt finance.
+In the FY2017-2018 budget, \$138 million in General Fund cash was allocated for capital improvements and used to improve roads, rights-of-way, parks, facilities and other public infrastructure.